 Making our voice heard

-- Generated nearly 8,400 emails and letters to elected officials and government agencies via 13 FARM TEAM Action Alerts, which provided FARM TEAM members with background and talking points on key issues.
+- Generated more than 11,000 emails and letters to elected officials and government agencies via 18 FARM TEAM Action Alerts, which provided FARM TEAM members with background and discussion points on key issues.

-- Organized multiple trips to government offices in Washington, D.C., and Sacramento, so farmers and ranchers could meet face to face with elected representatives and officials of government agencies.
+- Organized multiple trips to government offices in Washington, D.C., and Sacramento, connecting farmers and ranchers directly with elected representatives and officials of government agencies.